 What if He Scoffs?

 Modern prenups rarely discuss pregnancy and child-rearing.
-They rarely offer protections to mothers who sacrifice their bodies and careers to raise kids.
+They rarely offer protection to mothers who sacrifice their bodies and careers to raise kids.

 A man who insists on a prenup may scoff at the very suggestion that a woman protect herself with these clauses.